PROPERTY ACCOUNTING – POLICIES AND PROCEDURES

 Furniture or equipment received by a department through transfer from another state or federal agency will be reported to the Property Accounting Department.
 A complete description of the property, serial number, name of the manufacturer, number of items, original cost, original date of purchase, name of transferring agency and any other documentation or information concerning the property will be included in the report.
 Property Accounting will number the item if its meets the criteria set forth by the state and record it in the fixed asset file.
 The department will receive an acquisition receipt and report.

-See Purchasing Policies and Procedures at www.usm.edu/institutional-policies/policy-adma-pur-000-012.
-For government-owned property, contact the Sponsored Program Administration (SPA).
+10.2 See Purchasing Policies and Procedures at www.usm.edu/institutional-policies/policy-adma-pur-012.
+For government-owned property, contact the Office of Research Administration (ORA) (formerly Sponsored Program Administration (SPA)).
 Property Accounting will receive notification from the Purchasing Department that the property has been traded in and the property will be deleted from the inventory records.

-Furniture or equipment may be sold after written approval has been received from the office of Purchasing and Travel.
+11.1 Furniture or equipment may be sold after written approval has been received from the office of Purchasing and Travel.
 Property to be sold should be reported to Property Accounting and cleared by the proper governing agency, with description, serial number, inventory number and condition.
 Property Accounting will verify the items to be sold and will submit this list to the Purchasing Department to advertise the property for sale and to obtain the necessary bids and approvals.
-See Purchasing Policies and Procedures at www.usm.edu/institutional-policies/policy-adma-pur-000-017
+See Purchasing Policies and Procedures at www.usm.edu/institutional-policies/policy-adma-pur-017.
+Computers, laptops, tablets, and external hard drives will no longer be sold at auction, but destroyed by an agent of the University who will provide a Certificate of Destruction.

-For government-owned property, contact the Sponsored Program Administration (SPA).
+11.2 For government-owned property, contact the Office of Research Administration (ORA) (formerly Sponsored Program Administration (SPA)).
 Property Accounting will receive notification from the Purchasing Department that the property has been sold and will delete the property from the inventory records.

 When a contract or grant expires, a written request for disposal instructions is submitted to the government agency that furnished the equipment.
-This request is submitted by Sponsored Program Administration (SPA).
+This request is submitted by the Office of Research Administration (ORA) (formerly Sponsored Program Administration (SPA)).
 Upon receipt of requested instructions, the equipment will be disposed of in accordance thereof.
 Should the agency require that the equipment be returned, the item will be removed from the inventory listing and returned to the agency.
 The agency will in turn furnish written acknowledgment of their receipt of the property.
-Property forms confirming the disposal are then submitted to the agency by Sponsored Program Administration.
+Property forms confirming the disposal are then submitted to the agency by the Office of Research Administration.

 Worn-out, broken or junk property with no cash value will be reported to Property Accounting with description, serial number, inventory number and condition.
 Property Accounting should inspect all worn-out or obsolete property before it is removed from the department and will secure the necessary approval for disposition from The University of Southern Mississippi Salvage Committee.
 Delegated authority has been given to the Physical Plant transportation Department to remove this type of items from your area.
 The department will be notified of the Salvage Committee's decision and the property will be deleted from the inventory record.